TacoWolf/garden/pages/the pillars.md

 	- [[everything is temporary]].
 	- [[express yourself]].
 	- [[make happy]].
-- the pillars may shift and change, but one thing remains true:
+- the pillars may shift and change to withstand the [[sands of time]], but one thing remains true:
+	- we love you.